contentful/contentful-merge/README.md

 **I have run the `create` command several times, but only see one `changeset.json` file created.**

-Currently, the `changeset.json` file is overwritten everytime you run the `create` command in the same directory.
+Currently, the `changeset.json` file is overwritten every time you run the `create` command in the same directory.

 ## What's next